04 April 2014

 Dutch postcard by NRM, no. 911.
 Photo: J. Merkelbach.

-Lost Films
+Lost films

-Nola Hatterman’s father worked for a Dutch East Indies commercial company, and by consequence she met people of colour from the Dutch East Indies, laying the base for her interest in the position but also the depiction of people of colour.
+Nola Henderika Petronella Hatterman was born in Amsterdam, on August 12, 1899.
+She was the only child of Johan Herman Rudolph Hatterman and Elisabeth Hendrika Christina Verzijl, and grew up in Watergraafsmeer, now part of Amsterdam.
+Nola Hatterman’s father worked for a Dutch East Indies commercial company, and as a consequence, she met people of colour from the Dutch East Indies, laying the base for her interest in the position but also the depiction of people of colour.

-As a film actress she performed in five silent Dutch films.
+Hatterman attended the theatre academy.
+As a stage actress, she worked at Het Rotterdams Toneel, Koninklijke Vereeniging Het Nederlandsch Tooneel (KVHNT), Jacques Sluijters company, and Nederlands Vaudevillegezelschap.
+However, she never played major roles on stage.
+As a film actress, she performed in five silent Dutch films.
 The first, Majoor Frans (Maurits Binger, 1916) was a Hollandia film production based on the book by Anna Bosboom-Toussaint.
-For a long time, the film was considered to be lost, until in 1994 the Netherlands Filmmuseum (EYE) found some reels of the film in a private collection, which the museum had acquired.
+For a long time, the film was considered to be lost.
+In 1994 the Netherlands Filmmuseum (EYE) found some reels of the film in a private collection, which the museum had acquired.
 The film was incomplete and in a bad state but Majoor Frans was restored.
 The restored version was first screened in 2000.

-Helleveeg/Bitch (Theo Frenkel senior, 1920) starred Mien Duymaer van Twist as a ‘golddigger’ who marries a Dutchman (Co Balfoort) to rise the social ladder, but shocks the man’s family and friends and ruins the man’s daughter’s (Lily Bouwmeester) engagement.
-In the end she is strangled by the man’s brother (Frits Fuchs).
+Silent film star Annie Bos starred as Majoor Frans, a girl raised as a boy to secure a heritage.
+Nola Hatterman played a circus girl.
+Co-stars were Louis Chrispijn, Willem van der Veer, Fred Vogeding and Lily Bouwmeester.
+Helleveeg/Bitch (Theo Frenkel senior, 1920) starred Mien Duymaer van Twist as a ‘golddigger’ who marries a Dutchman (Co Balfoort) to rise the social ladder.
+She shocks the man’s family and friends and ruins the man’s daughter’s (Lily Bouwmeester) engagement.
+In the end, she is strangled by the man’s brother (Frits Fuchs).
 Nola Hatterman played a nursemaid.
-You can see her on a still on Film in Nederland.

 Helleveeg premiered in the Netherlands on the very same day as another film by Frenkel in which Hatterman acted: Geeft ons kracht/Give Us Strength (Theo Frenkel senior, 1920).
-In this film Hatterman had a major part as the sweetheart of a convict (Joop van Hulzen) who killed her out of jealousy.
+In this film, Hatterman plays a major part as the sweetheart of a convict (Joop van Hulzen) who killed her out of jealousy.
 His lawyer (Co Bafoort) sees a parallel with his own affair with an adventuress (Vera van Haeften).
 Both of Frenkel's films are lost.

 Mien Duymaer van Twist